ramsey/php-library-starter-kit/README.md

 This project uses a combination of [PHPStan](https://github.com/phpstan/phpstan) and [Psalm](https://github.com/vimeo/psalm) to provide static analysis of PHP code.
-Configurations for these are in `phpstan.neon` and `psalm.xml`, respectively.
+Configurations for these are in `phpstan.neon.dist` and `psalm.xml`, respectively.

 lint-staged will run PHPStan and Psalm before committing.
 The pre-commit hook